 Felt: We used this as the base of the Jellyfish head, but you could easily use paper instead.

 Popsicle sticks: We put our Jellyfish craft onto a popsicle stick to make fun Jellyfish puppets.

-Jellyfish craft template: You can find it in our craft library.
+Jellyfish craft template: You can grab it at the end of the post.